MTDOJRP/docs/docs/leo/information/getting-started.md

   _(Your in-game character's age.
 Characters must be over 18 years old to apply for LEO, matching the CAD record.)_

 - **Rank Applied For:** `Sheriff Deputy`
   _(Specify the rank you are applying for.
 Typically, this will be "Deputy," "Trooper," or "Officer."
-Note: You’ll start as a probationary and may promote to the requested rank after basic training.)_
+Note: You’ll always start as a probationary and may promote to the requested rank after basic training.)_

 - **Reason for Joining the Department:**
   _Provide a detailed reason for choosing this department.
 Avoid generic responses like "I want to be a cop."_